 - a.
 The Managed Care Plan shall ensure that it does not restrict the enrollee's right to disenroll voluntarily in any way. - b.
-The Managed Care Plan or its subcontractors, providers, or vendors shall not provide or assist in the completion of a disenrollment request, except as specified by the Agency (42 CFR 438.56(b)(1)). - c.
+The Managed Care Plan or its subcontractors, providers, or vendors shall not provide or assist in the completion of a disenrollment request, except as specified in the Statewide Medicaid Managed Care Plan Report Guide.
+(42 CFR 438.56(b)(1)) - c.
 The Agency shall notify enrollees of their right to request disenrollment.
-The Agency shall process all enrollee requests to disenroll from the Managed Care Plan.
-The Agency or its agent shall make final determinations about granting disenrollment requests and shall notify the Managed Care Plan by file transfer and the enrollee by surface mail of any disenrollment decision and the enrollee's right to request a Medicaid Fair Hearing if he or she is dissatisfied with an Agency determination.
+The Agency shall process all disenrollments from the Managed Care Plan.
+The Agency or its agent shall make final determinations about granting disenrollment requests and shall notify the Managed Care Plan by file transfer and the enrollee by surface mail of any disenrollment decision and the enrollee's right to request a Medicaid Fair Hearing if he or she is dissatisfied with an Agency determination. - d.
+In addition to the reasons cited in Rule 59G-8.600, F.A.C., the following reason constitutes cause for disenrollment from the Managed Care Plan: